CoopQ: Cooperative Game Inspired Layerwise Mixed Precision Quantization for LLMs: Abstract

 \section{Abstract}

 Large Language Models (LLMs) promise impressive capabilities, yet their multi-billion-parameter scale makes on-device or low-resource deployment prohibitive.
 Mixed-precision quantization offers a compelling solution, but existing methods struggle when the average precision drops below four bits, as they rely on isolated, layer-specific metrics that overlook critical inter-layer interactions affecting overall performance.
-In this paper, we propose two innovations to address these limitations.
-First, we frame the mixed-precision quantization problem as a cooperative game among layers and introduce \textbf{S}hapley-based \textbf{P}rogressive \textbf{Q}uantization \textbf{E}stimation (\textbf{SPQE}) to efficiently obtain accurate Shapley estimates of layer sensitivities and inter-layer interactions.
-Second, building upon SPQE, we propose \textbf{I}nteraction-aware \textbf{M}ixed-\textbf{P}recision \textbf{Q}uantization (\textbf{IMPQ}) which translates these Shapley estimates into a binary quadratic optimization formulation, assigning either 2 or 4-bit precision to layers under strict memory constraints.
-Comprehensive experiments conducted on Llama-3, Gemma-2, and Qwen-3 models across three independent PTQ backends (Quanto, HQQ, GPTQ) demonstrate IMPQ’s scalability and consistently superior performance compared to methods relying solely on isolated metrics.
-Across average precisions spanning 4 bit down to 2 bit, IMPQ cuts Perplexity by 20 – 80 \% relative to the best baseline, with the margin growing as the bit-width tightens.
+To address these limitations, we first frame the mixed-precision quantization problem as a cooperative game among layers and introduce \textbf{S}hapley-based \textbf{P}rogressive \textbf{Q}uantization \textbf{E}stimation (\textbf{SPQE}) to efficiently obtain accurate Shapley estimates of layer sensitivities and inter-layer interactions.
+Leveraging the SPQE estimates, we propose \textbf{Coop}erative Game Inspired Mixed-Precision \textbf{Q}uantization (\textbf{CoopQ}) which translates these Shapley estimates into a binary quadratic optimization formulation, assigning either 2 or 4-bit precision to layers under strict memory constraints.
+Comprehensive experiments conducted on Llama-3, Gemma-2, and Qwen-3 models across three independent PTQ backends (Quanto, HQQ, GPTQ) demonstrate CoopQ’s scalability and consistently superior performance compared to methods relying solely on isolated metrics.
+Across average precisions spanning 4 bit down to 2 bit, CoopQ cuts Perplexity by 20 – 80 \% relative to the best baseline, with the margin growing as the bit-width tightens.